exa-AMD: An Exascale-Ready Framework for Accelerating the Discovery and Design of Functional Materials: Program Overview

 \section{Program Overview}

 The exa-AMD framework is designed as a modular, high-throughput pipeline for accelerated materials discovery, automating the entire process from user-specified chemical elements to the prediction of stable compounds and phase diagrams.
 Implemented in Python, it leverages ML for rapid stability screening and DFT for precise characterization, while ensuring extensibility, reproducibility, and efficient scaling from laptops to GPU-rich HPC environments.
-The basic workflow (Fig.~\ref{fig:exaAMD-overview}) is comprised of five major steps: (1) crystal structures construction; (2) rapid stability screening using ML models; (3) duplicate removal and structure selection; (4) first-principles DFT optimization and characterization of physical properties; (5) post-processing evaluates formation energies relative to elemental references, assesses thermodynamic stability via convex hull construction, and generates updated phase diagrams.
+The basic workflow is comprised of five major steps as shown in Fig.~\ref{fig:exaAMD-overview}: (1) crystal structures construction; (2) formation energy prediction using ML models; (3) duplicate removal and structure selection; (4) first-principles calculations and characterization of physical properties; (5) post-processing which assesses thermodynamic stability via convex hull construction, and generates updated phase diagrams.

 Each of these stages is encapsulated as a configurable module, allowing users to adapt to new chemical systems, swap ML models, or integrate alternative quantum calculation packages, with workflow orchestration handled by Parsl~\cite{Parsl} for dynamic resource management.
 In the following, we will describe each step in details.